 A participant or any other employee who is entitled to make a rollover contribution to the Plan under the IRC may make a cash contribution to the Plan of all or a portion of any such rollover contribution amount.

 (g) Vesting

-Participants are immediately vested in 100% of their elected salary deferrals, rollover contributions, the Company's matching contributions, and earnings thereon.
-Effective 1 January 2018, a Plan participant shall have a vested, nonforfeitable right to the portion of the participant's account attributable to Company Core Contributions, including any related investment earnings and losses.
+Participants are immediately vested in 100% of their elected salary deferrals, rollover contributions, the Company's matching contributions, Company Core Contributions, and earnings thereon.

 (h) Forfeitures